giuliabaracc/BiologicalVariability/README.md

 # BiologicalVariability
-Welcome to my rabbit hole!
-Here, you'll find the code I used in Baracchini et al., 2023 bioRxiv.
+In this repository, you will find code related to Baracchini et al., 2025 Nature Communications (previous 2023 bioRxiv).

 This is this repo's structure: